If you want a quick recap of Grindstone, see below. If you want the whole story, I got that too!

 And we are off!
 Kyle and I started towards the front and kept a comfortable pace.
 There were about 2 miles of doubletrack that allowed everyone to get relatively spaced out so that there was not a bottleneck effect once we hit the singletrack.

 The race crosses into a state wildlife management area for a 3-mile section towards the beginning of the race.
 Per their regulations, no ribbons, signage, or trail markers are allowed.
 There were distinct white trail blazes to follow so navigation wasn’t that bad.
 Well, it wasn’t that bad until I completely blew past a nearly impossible to see blaze 90 degrees to the right.
 Before that hard right turn, you are running a fun section of gravel road.
 I kept motoring on the gravel road until I heard Kyle yelling for me.
 I have no idea how, but he saw the turn we were supposed to make and got me back on course.
 We didn’t know it at the time, but the lead pack completely missed this turn as well and wound up running an extra mile.

 Not too long after that, we were exiting the wildlife management area and once again had pink ribbons guiding us along.

 We hit the first aid station (mile 5.1) and soon began the climb up to Elliott’s Knob.
 The first couple miles are a gradual climb on nice singletrack.
-Then you hit a gravel road for the last 2 miles, and it was steep!
+Then you hit a gravel road for the last 2 miles, and it is steep!
 I couldn’t help but think that this was going to be a terrible downhill at mile 90.
 Thus started the pattern of making mental notes on the sucky sections that would have to be repeated in reverse on the return trip.

 Kyle and I punched our bib atop Elliott’s Knob (mile 10) then started the quick downhill back to the main trail.
 I opened up my stride and soon found myself back on the rocky singletrack.
 I could hear someone behind me and yelled asking if it was Kyle but got no response.
 The Grindstone Gauchos were now solo in their quest to the finish.